taolicd/taolicd.github.io/_posts/blog/2019-08-08-Intro_API_blog.md

 ##  What can you use APIs for?

 Web developers and app developers are the obvious consumers and creators of APIs.
-For example, a web developer can embed a Google map  on her website with using Google's geolocation API.
+For example, a web developer can embed a Google map  on her website using Google's geolocation API.

 APIs are also heavily used by people with or without any programming experiences.
 Recently more and more people are using a special type of web APIs called REST APIs.
 REST stands for Representational State Transfer.
 When used in the context of web, REST APIs take advantage of the HTTP protocol, which is the protocol for web browsing.
 This makes things very convenient because you can just use a web browser to try API requests.